bisq-network/bisq-website/roadmap.md

 This Roadmap might change at any time, especially in response to [Community]({{ site.url }}/community/) feedback.
 {: .mt-5 .col-sm-12 .col-md-10 .pl-0}

+You can help speed up our progress by [contributing](https://docs.bisq.network/contributor-checklist.html) to Bisq.
+{: .mt-5 .col-sm-12 .col-md-10 .pl-0}

 ## Planned milestones
 {: .mt-5 .pt-5}
 ##### Version 1.0